electron/governance/wg-releases/README.md

 In order to join the Releases Working Group, an aspiring member must:

-1. Attend three consecutive meetings
+1. Regularly attend three meetings
 2. Request entry into Releases Working Group by asking the current Chair
 3. Obtain consensus approval by vote of existing membership during a portion of a meeting which the requester shall not attend.